 \section{Network with powerful adaptive attack}

 \Label{S5} In this section, to consider when adaptive attack is more powerful than deterministic attack, we address the single shot setting, in which, the sender sends only one element of $\FF_p$, which is called the scalar linearity.
-Although this section addresses the scalar linearity, Theorem \ref{T7B} holds under vector linearity.
+This section mainly addresses the scalar linearity although Theorem \ref{T7B} holds under vector linearity.

 It is known that there exists a linear imperfectly secure code over a finite field $\FF_q$ of a sufficiently large prime power $q$ when Eve may access a subset of channels that does not contain a cut between Alice and Bob even when the linear code does not employ private randomness in the intermediate nodes \cite{Bhattad}\footnote{In contrast, the paper \cite{SK} discussed a similar code construction by increasing $n$ (vector linearity) while it did not increase the size of $q$.
 The paper \cite{CCMG} extended this type of vector linearity setting of imperfectly secure codes to the case with multi-source multicast.}.
+The rigorous definition of imperfectly secure code is given in the next paragraph.
 Theorem \ref{T7B} guarantees that such a linear code is still imperfectly secure even for active and adaptive attack over the same network.
 However, it is not clear whether there exists such a linear imperfectly secure code over a finite field $\FF_p$ of prime $p$.
-We consider this problem over the finite field $\FF_2$ in order to investigate the importance of the linearity condition in Theorem \ref{T7B}.
-The previous paper \cite[Section VII]{HOKC} showed that there exists no imperfectly secure code over active attacks under a toy network while there exists a imperfectly secure code over deterministic attacks.
+The previous paper \cite[Section VII]{HOKC} showed that there exists no imperfectly secure code over active attacks under a toy network while there exists an imperfectly secure code over deterministic attacks.
 In that network model, non-linear code realizes the imperfect security over active attacks.
 In this section, we show that there exists no imperfectly secure code over adaptive attacks in the same network model.